ice-wm/man/icewm.md

 - **-r**, **--restart**

-    Instructs **icewm** to restart itself, but one should not use this option directly.
-Instead one selects the `Restart IceWM` button from the menu in the lower left corner of the desktop.
+    Tell **icewm** to restart itself.
+This reloads the configuration from file.

 - **--configured**